 - William W. Warren (1825-1853), historian, member of the Midewiwin, and great-grandson of Chief Waabijijaak (Whooping Crane) of the Crane Clan.

 “If the New People will remain strong in their quest the Water Drum of the Midewiwin Lodge will again sound its voice.
 There will be a rebirth of the Anishinaabe Nation and a rekindling of old flames.
 The Sacred Fire will again be lit."

 - The Seventh Fire Prophecy

-Today's story is woven around two powerful canvases by my artist friend Simone McLeod (Ahki-ekwanīsit), name doodem (Sturgeon Clan) from Pasqua, Saskatchewan and a set of gold wedding bands handcrafted in my jeweler’s studio.
-In addition, the story is illustrated with a beautiful painting by the unequaled maang doodem (Loon Clan) Manitoulin Island painter Leland Bell (Bebaminojmat).
+Today's story is woven around two powerful canvases by my artist friend Simone McLeod (Ahki-ekwanīsit), name doodem (Sturgeon Clan) from Pasqua, Saskatchewan, as well as a set of gold wedding bands handcrafted in my jeweler’s studio.
+In addition, the story is illustrated with a beautiful painting by the unequaled Manitoulin Island painter Leland Bell (Bebaminojmat), who belongs to Anishinaabe maang doodem (the Loon Clan).
 Simone's paintings are, respectively, titled “Our Fires (2015)” and “Fire Keepers Igniting Our Spirit (2014).”
 The title of Mr. Bell's canvas, which he painted in 1983, is “Coming of the Three Fires.”